alexferrari88/bloomreach-light-management-app/README.md

 - Ability to toggle between immediate and queued operation modes
 - Smart consolidation of operations to avoid version conflicts
 - Comprehensive tracking of changes for history and export

+## Environment Variables

+While not strictly required for development, you can use the following environment variables in production:

+- `NODE_ENV`: Set to `production` for production builds
+- `PORT`: Port for the Express server (defaults to 3001 if not specified)

 ## License